aimhubio/aimos/docs/source/apps/overview.rst

 Overview
 ########

-What are Aim apps?
+What are AimOS apps?
 ==================
 As part of building software and products we use a number of logging applications such as tensorboard, weights and biases, kibana, grafana, arize etc.
 Each one of these are logging applications - they enable a mechanism to log data, observe it and (if available) automate around it.

-Aim is an operating system for logs.
+AimOS is an operating system for logs.

-Aim logging apps are python packages that combine logging, observability and automations all-in-one.
+AimOS logging apps are python packages that combine logging, observability and automations all-in-one.

 .. image:: https://docs-blobs.s3.us-east-2.amazonaws.com/v4-images/apps/aim-app-structure.png
-   :alt: Aim app structure
+   :alt: AimOS app structure
    :width: 500px
    :align: center